Illinois Issues Guidance on Its Sexual Harassment Prevention Training Requirements

-There is a lot to unpack in this answer, but the IDHR is saying that anyone who routinely has contact with an Illinois employee for work needs to receive Illinois harassment training.
-This answer is similarly onerous to New York’s reply that “any employee who has contact with an employee in New York City must receive training.”
-Because there is unlikely to be any case law soon providing legally binding precedent, employers will have to use their judgment in determining which out-of-state employees to provide the Illinois training.
+This answer has a lot to unpack, but the IDHR says that anyone who routinely has contact with an Illinois employee for work needs to receive Illinois harassment training.
+This answer is similarly arduous to New York’s reply that “any employee who has contact with an employee in New York City must receive training.”
+Because there is unlikely to be any case law soon providing legally binding precedent, employers will have to use their judgment in determining which out-of-state employees to give the Illinois training.

-This answer also does not attempt to address the issue of whether a person who is subject to multiple mandatory training requirements (i.e., an employee who works in Illinois but visits New York City on a long-term, temporary assignment) has to take multiple training courses.
 Because of the reporting requirement that the employer demonstrates all of its employees have completed Illinois training, the answer appears to be yes (employee needs to take multiple training courses to meet both laws).
-Still, again, it will be a question of business judgment, so we strongly advise seeking independent legal counsel to make the determination that is best for your business based on confidential facts and circumstances.
+This answer also does not attempt to address the issue of whether a person who is subject to various mandatory training requirements (i.e., an employee who works in Illinois but visits New York City on a long-term, temporary assignment) has to take different training courses.
+Still, it will be a question of business judgment, so we strongly advise seeking independent legal counsel to determine the best for your business based on confidential facts and circumstances.

 Illinois requires employers to keep a record of all training.
+The obligation can be completed by maintaining a certificate (physical or online), signed employee acknowledgment, or a course sign-in worksheet.
 The IDHR indicated that the record of Illinois training must be made available for IDHR inspection upon request.
-The obligation can be completed by either maintaining a certificate (physical or online), signed employee acknowledgment, or course sign-in worksheet.

 Yes.
-As long as the training meets the standards outlined in the law (the IDHR minimum training standards document discussed above), an employer can develop its training program or use one provided by a third-party vendor.
+Suppose the training meets the standards outlined in the law (the IDHR minimum training standards document discussed above).
+In that case, an employer can develop its training program or use one provided by a third-party vendor.

 The IDHR says no, but again, the employer has the burden of proving the training was taken.
 Therefore, it would need to work with the simultaneous employer to provide a record of the Illinois training.

-Are there supplemental requirements for restaurants and bars?
+- Are there additional requirements for restaurants and bars?

 Yes.
-Restaurant and bar owners and operators either must provide training supplemental to that given to regular employees or develop a course that meets the supplemental requirements.
+Restaurant and bar owners and operators either must provide training supplemental to that given to regular employees or develop a course that meets the additional requirements.
 Those requirements include: